mesonbuild/meson/docs/markdown/Reference-manual.md

 **Note:** You must pass always arguments individually `arg1, arg2, ...` rather than as a string `'arg1 arg2', ...`

+**Note:** This added global argument will be used for all compiles for both cross compilation and native.
+If you want a global argument to apply to just the cross compiler, you must set that in the cross compile definition file under [properties]

 ### add_global_link_arguments()

 ``` meson